C. Robert Kehler: Air Force career

 In July 1991 Lieutenant Colonel Kehler took command of the 508th Missile Squadron at Whiteman Air Force Base in Missouri.
-As commander, he was in charge of maintaining and manning 50 Minuteman II ICBMs, keeping them always at the ready.
+As a commander, he was in charge of maintaining and manning 50 Minuteman II ICBMs, keeping them always at the ready.
 After a year in command he moved up to be Deputy Commander of the 351st Operations Group also at Whiteman AFB, expanding his responsibilities to three missile squadrons.
 While in this position, he also completed Air War College curriculum through correspondence.

-Ready to take command of an operations group, Lt.
-Col. Kehler moved back to Malmstrom AFB in Montana to assume command of the 341st Operations Group, where he had served his first operational tour.
+Ready to take command of an operations group, Lt Col. Kehler moved back to Malmstrom AFB in Montana to assume command of the 341st Operations Group, where he had served his first operational tour.
 During this tour, he was promoted to colonel.
 In August 1994, Col. Kehler attended the Naval War College in Newport, Rhode Island, graduating with a Master of Arts degree in national security and strategic studies in July 1995.
-A paper he wrote while at the Naval War College entitled, "Nuclear Armed Adversaries and the Joint Commander," was later published in the Naval War College Review.
+He wrote a paper during his term at Naval War College entitled, "Nuclear Armed Adversaries and the Joint Commander," which was later published in the Naval War College Review.

 Following War College, Col. Kehler moved into a number of leadership positions in the Air Force space arena.
 He and his family moved to Colorado Springs, Colorado where he served as both Inspector General and Deputy Director of Operations at the Headquarters of Air Force Space Command.
 The Headquarters is responsible for all aspects of US Air Force space issues.
 In June 1996, he moved on to take command of the 30th Space Wing at Vandenberg Air Force Base in California.
-The 30th Space Wing launches vehicles into earth orbit using the Titan II, Titan IV and Delta II rockets among others.
+The 30th Space Wing launches vehicles into earth's orbit using the Titan II, Titan IV and Delta II rockets among others.
 The launch range is also used to test new rockets.

-In June 1998, the Kehler family again returned to Washington, DC as Col. Kehler became Chief of the Space Superiority Division and Chairman of the Space Superiority and Nuclear Deterrence Panel in the Office of the Deputy Chief of Staff for Plans and Programs at the US Air Force Headquarters at The Pentagon.
+In June 1998, the Kehler family again returned to Washington, D.C., as Col. Kehler became Chief of the Space Superiority Division and Chairman of the Space Superiority and Nuclear Deterrence Panel in the Office of the Deputy Chief of Staff for Plans and Programs at the US Air Force Headquarters at The Pentagon.
 As chair of the panel, Col. Kehler managed the $45 billion Air Force space program through the corporate resource allocation process.
 He also made a brief stop back in his home state of Pennsylvania to attend the Program for Executives sponsored by Carnegie-Mellon University in Pittsburgh.
-Then from September 1999 to August 2000, Col. Kehler served as the special assistant to the Director of Programs in the Office of the Deputy Chief of Staff for Plans and Programs.
+From September 1999 to August 2000, Col. Kehler served as the special assistant to the Director of Programs in the Office of the Deputy Chief of Staff for Plans and Programs.